Dylan McLaughlin

-Dylan McLaughlin (born December 2, 1993) is an American actor.
+Dylan McLaughlin (born December 2, 1993) is an American retired actor.
 He has appeared in television series including ER and Bones as well the motion pictures Alice Upside Down, Georgia Rule, and Kicking & Screaming.
 He has also appeared as Benji in iCarly.

 Personal life

 McLaughlin was born in La Mesa, California.
 He began acting after being encouraged by his older brother, who had also been a child actor.
-McLaughlin says he suffers from stage fright and because of this does not act on stage very often.
+McLaughlin says he has stage fright and because of this does not act on stage very often.

 Awards

 In 2008, McLaughlin was nominated for at the Young Artist Awards for "Best Performance in a Feature Film-Supporting Young Actor – Comedy or Musical" for his performance in Georgia Rule and "Best Performance in a TV Movie, Miniseries or Special – Leading Young Actor" for his performance in You've Got a Friend.